srednal/spot-wx/Readme.md

 To be run in the background (i.e. from `/Library/LaunchDaemons/`).
 Default polling for new email is every 2 minutes.

-## Command Line Args
+## Initialization

-Command line arguments are of the form `paramName=value`, (no spaces).

-loginOnly | boolean | default false
-: If true, just connect to GMail and exit.
-Use from the command line once to pop up a browser for auth and store security tokens in `securityDir`.
+Run once with the single command line argument `loginOnly` to pop up a browser for auth and store security tokens in `securityDir`.

+## Configuration

+Properties below may be overriden in `./config.json`.
+There are others, but these are the main ones.

+sendEmail | boolean | default true
+: If false, will just log the email reply without sending it (potentially useful for manual debugging).

+markEmailRead boolean | default true
+: If false, will not mark a processed email as read (potentially useful for manual debugging).

 pollInterval | long (seconds) | default 120
 : Frequency to poll GMail for new mail, in seconds.

+initialDelay | long (seconds) | default 60
+: Delay after start to poll GMail for new mail, in seconds.
-To avoid hammering the service if there's an error, first poll delays for half this time.
+Delay avoids hammering the service if there's an error (and launchDaemon keeps restarting it).

 securityDir | string (path) | default ./security
 : Where authorization file is stored after initial browser-based authorization.